-Then, for chefs championing cuisine on the world’s largest 80m+ yachts, expect a starting salary around the €7,500 mark, but also the highest standards with the highest pressures.
-On these larger boats, there is no real cap on the salary a chef can earn—it will often come down to how difficult it would be to replace the particular chef.
+For chefs championing cuisine on the world’s largest 80-metre+ (262 feet+) yachts, expect a starting salary around the €7,500 mark, but also the highest standards with the highest pressures.
+On these larger boats, there is no real cap on the salary a chef can earn – it often comes down to how difficult it would be to replace the current chef.

-In addition to a healthy salary, most yacht chefs will also receive their fair split of any tip left by a party of guests upon the end of their stay on board (we also wrote a lowdown on crew tips).
-It is a fairly standard industry practice to divide tips evenly by the number of crew (although this isn’t always the case), so yacht chefs typically receive the same earnings in tips as other crew members.
+In addition to a healthy salary, most yacht chefs will also receive their fair split of any tip left by a party of guests upon the end of their stay on board (read our lowdown on crew tips article).
+It is a fairly standard industry practice to divide tips evenly by the number of crew (although this isn’t always the case), so superyacht chefs typically receive the same earnings in tips as other crew members.

 With a typical charter tip from satisfied guests being roughly 10% of the charter fee.
 Let’s take an example charter on a 45m yacht costing €150,000 per week.
 Assuming a 10% tip was left to a crew of eight, each crew member would receive €1,875 each.